hasnain095/inventory-counter/README.md

 # Inventory Counter
-Django app that lets you add inventory via speech
+Django app that lets you add/update inventory via speech using API provided by OpenAI's Whisper AI

 # Setup